Front Page Detectives

 Article continues below advertisement

 There were no signs of forced entry or robbery at Knapton’s home, police said.
 The evidence led them to believe it was a targeted act.
-Knapton was going through a divorce when she was killed.
-Her husband, Larry Knapton, became a person of interest but hasn’t been charged.
+The victim was going through a divorce when she was killed.
+Her husband, Larry Knapton, reportedly became a person of interest but has never been charged in connection with the case.

 Article continues below advertisement

-Police told KWQC that Larry remains a person of interest and if he would cooperate in the investigation, it would be a benefit.
-He has yet to fully participate in the investigation, police said.
+Law enforcement officials have told KWQC that Larry remains a person of interest and hoped he would cooperate in the investigation, police said.

 Advertisement